Querent-ai/querent-docs/querent/docs/get-started/quickstart.md

 ```

-## Running the docker image
+## Querent Docker Image Execution

-To run the docker image, execute this command
+To run the docker image, execute this command:

 ```bash
 docker-compose up